Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

   Presence/Absence is divided into a technique for detecting a device, presence of a user, and for distinguishing if a specific user exists.

- > **Note**
-  >
+  > [!NOTE]
-  > You can test the user awareness functionality only on a target device.
+  > You can test the User Awareness API functionality only on a target device.
 The emulator does not support this feature.

 ## Prerequisites
-To enable your application to use the user awareness functionality:
+To enable your application to use the User Awareness API functionality, follow these steps:

-1. To use the user awareness API the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+1. To use the User Awareness API, the application has to request for permission by adding the following privileges to the `tizen-manifest.xml` file:

    ```
    <privileges>